Pediatric behavioral intervention

 For example, for younger children with autism, we offer parent training to help you learn behavioral strategies that you can use to guide your child’s behavior.
 For older kids and teens, we focus on family therapy to help improve communication between you and your child, and to reduce conflict.

-What are the benefits of Pediatric Behavioral Intervention?
+What are the benefits of a pediatric behavioral intervention?

 • Reduce tantrums